FAQs

 What it does:

-• Clay bars are designed to lift and remove contaminants that are embedded in the paint's clear coat.
-These contaminants can include things like tree sap, road tar, brake dust, and industrial fallout.
+Clay bars are designed to lift and remove contaminants that are embedded in the paint's clear coat.
+These contaminants can include things like tree sap, bug guts, stubborn bird droppings, road tar, brake dust, and industrial fallout.

 Why it's important: